2019 Accredited Online Educational Leadership Programs

-Students are encouraged to select an educational leadership program that has been accredited by either the Teacher Education Accreditation Council (TEAC) or the National Council for Accreditation of Teacher Education (NCATE).
-These agencies are recognized by the US Department of Education as reputable, independent accrediting agencies that enforce high academic standards.
-Read More
+Students are encouraged to select an educational leadership program that has been accredited by the Council for the Accreditation of Educator Preparation (CAEP).
+This agency is recognized by the US Department of Education as a reputable, independent accrediting agency that enforces high academic standards.

 Educational leadership is a vital component of today's education system, which is in the midst of being reorganized and revamped to better suit the needs of today's students and economy.
 Most educational leadership degree holders already have experience as teachers or school counselors of some kind and are interested in advancing to positions that are higher up within the school or school district.
 In some cases, especially in terms of educational leaders at community colleges and universities, talented students can train to go directly into educational leadership positions.

 Educational leadership degree programs exist solely at the graduate level.
-A master's or doctorate in educational leadership can lead to careers as a school principal, superintendent, policymaker, or college education professor.
+A master's or doctoral degree in educational leadership can lead to a career as a school principal, superintendent, policymaker, or college education professor.
 Most programs require that applicants have a valid teaching license and several years of experience as a teacher.
 These degrees cover topics like school improvement, instructional supervision, administration, curriculum development, and human resources.
 Some programs can lead to licensure as a school administrator.
 Students may be required to take part in a leadership internship in a school or on an education board.

 The skills emphasized by educational leadership degree programs go beyond basic leadership and management techniques.
 Specific courses in the program range from school law and ethics to finance and budgeting.
 Many courses target curriculum development and instructional training.
 Additionally, more and more programs are incorporating diversity studies into their curricula.
 Communication skills, managing community relations, and evaluation techniques are important components of any program.

-Master’s degrees in educational leadership are designed for current educators who plan to take up leadership positions in the field of education.
+Online master’s degrees in educational leadership are designed for current educators who plan to take up leadership positions in the field of education.
 Courses emphasize the development of leadership and organizational skills, and students build a broad range of competencies to help them become effective educators.
 Programs require completion of 33 to 45 credits, which takes two years.
+To learn more about online master's programs in educational leadership, see our master's overview which includes a list of the best programs.

 Areas of emphasis during doctoral training include curriculum development, educational governance and policy, organizational theory, program evaluation, and research.
 The coursework covers areas such as assessment and evaluation strategies, classroom management, curriculum design, educational administration, ethical and legal issues in education, human resources and professional development, leadership theory and management, leading innovation technology, organizational theory and behavior, policy, politics, and community relations, reform and innovation, and training and performance solutions.